Teenager charged with killing 2 in Kenosha to fight extradition, lawyer says | Law-Order

 Teenager charged with killing 2 in Kenosha to fight extradition, lawyer says

-Kyle Rittenhouse, the teenager charged with killing two protesters and injuring another during demonstrations about race and justice in Kenosha, Wisconsin, will fight his requested extradition from Illinois, his lawyer told a court hearing on Friday.
-Rittenhouse, 17, has been charged by Kenosha County's district attorney with six crimes for shooting three people who tried to subdue or disarm him during protests on Aug.
-25, killing 36-year-old Joseph Rosenbaum and Anthony Huber, 26.
+Kyle Rittenhouse, the teenager charged with killing two protesters and injuring another during demonstrations about race and justice in Kenosha, Wisconsin, will fight extradition from Illinois, his lawyer told a court hearing on Friday.
+Rittenhouse, 17, has been charged by Kenosha County's district attorney with six criminal counts in connection with the shooting of three people who tried to subdue or disarm him during protests on Aug.
+25, two of whom died.

 Rittenhouse participated in the hearing at the Lake County Circuit Court in Illinois via video link from the detention facility where he is being held.
 He was wearing a black sweatshirt and a gray mask covered his face.
 "Good morning, your honor," he addressed the judge in his only remarks in the hearing, which lasted just a few minutes.

 John Pierce, one of Rittenhouse's lawyers, said he planned to fight the request by Kenosha prosecutors that he be transferred to Wisconsin to face the charges.
-"We intend to challenge extradition by writ of habeas corpus," Pierce said.
-"And so we would ask that the procedures be put in place whereby extradition documents are in fact sent from Wisconsin so we can review them."
+Pierce, who has said his client acted in self-defense, indicated that he would challenge the legal basis for his detainment.
+"We intend to challenge extradition by writ of habeas corpus," Pierce told associate judge Paul Novak.
+"In fact, these are going to be involving issues of some complexity.
+Frankly, they have not arisen in the country for some time."

+Rittenhouse had traveled to Kenosha on Aug.
+25 from his home in nearby Antioch, Illinois, in a self-appointed role to protect the streets of Kenosha where the police shooting of Jacob Blake had sparked large protests against police brutality and racism.
+The counts against him in Kenosha County include first degree intentional homicide in the death of 26-year-old Anthony Huber, a charge that carries a life sentence, and first degree reckless homicide in the death of Joseph Rosenbaum, 36.

 - READ MORE ON: